Skip to content

 BCEA Supplements

 Along with assistance for everyday living and shelter costs, recipients may also qualify for General Supplements and Health Supplements through BCEA.
-These are intended to offset certain additional costs that some families face such as the extra costs associated with a child’s schooling or the transportation costs associated with essential medical treatment.
+These are intended to offset certain additional costs that some families face, such as the extra costs associated with a child’s schooling or the transportation costs associated with essential medical treatment.

 How many people claim social assistance?

-Twenty-nine per cent (46,879) of cases received Income Assistance (also known as Temporary Assistance) and 71 per cent (115,813) received Disability Assistance.
+Among cases, 35 per cent (66,563) received Income Assistance (also known as Temporary Assistance) and 65 per cent (125,091) received Disability Assistance.
+Among beneficiaries, 40 per cent (102,833) received Income Assistance and about 60 per cent (152,631) received Disability Assistance.

 Income Assistance

-Figure 1BC – Yearly cases and beneficiaries of Income Assistance in British Columbia, 1996 to 2022
+Figure 1BC – Yearly cases and beneficiaries of Income Assistance in British Columbia, 1996-97 to 2024-25

 Disability Assistance

-Figure 2BC – Yearly cases and beneficiaries of Disability Assistance in British Columbia, 1996 to 2022
+Figure 2BC – Yearly cases and beneficiaries of Disability Assistance in British Columbia, 1996-97 to 2024-25

 Download the data in a spreadsheet